TheMulti0/EatThatsIt/README.md

 This is an unpublished Android app.

-The purpose of this app is easily calculating daily intake (using the different versions of the Benedict formula), and easily counting calories, carbs, proteins and fats.
+The purpose of this app is easily calculating daily caloric intake (using the different equations of the [Harris-Benedict](https://en.wikipedia.org/wiki/Harris–Benedict_equation) formula), and easily counting calories, carbs, proteins and fats.

 ### Screenshots
 ![](https://i.imgur.com/l7HNVFs.jpg)